Regulation of chemicals: International initiatives

 (SAICM) -.
 This initiative was adopted at the International Conference on Chemicals Management (ICCM), which took place from 4–6 February 2006 in Dubai gathering Governments and intergovernmental and non-governmental organizations.
 It defines a policy framework to foster the sound worldwide management of chemicals.

 This initiative covers risk assessments of chemicals and harmonized labeling up to tackling obsolete and stockpiled products.
-Are included provisions for national centers aimed at helping in the developing world, train staff in chemical safety as well as dealing with spills and accidents.
+Are included provisions for national centers aimed at helping in the developing world, training staff in chemical safety as well as dealing with spills and accidents.
 SAICM is a voluntary agreement.

-A second International Conference on Chemicals Management -ICCM2- held in May 2009 in Geneva took place in order to enhance synergies and cost effectiveness and to promote SAICM’s multi-sectorial nature.
+A second International Conference on Chemicals Management -ICCM2- held in May 2009 in Geneva took place to enhance synergies and cost-effectiveness and to promote SAICM’s multi-sectorial nature.